RCopeland/the-temple-of-beasts/docs/locations/temple.md

    Once a sacred space for devotion, this small room is now covered in glass bottles and books.
 Signs of experiments in progress.

 ### A10.
+The Antichamber
+   Once a sacred space for devotion, this small room is now covered in glass bottles and books.
+Signs of experiments in progress.

+### A11.
 The Prison
    This room is lined with cages, in each are commoners and a few knights.
 In some others, are beasts.
    The knights know that they are being transmuted into beasts, and then are offered a chance to change back
     if they deliver a (any) corpse to the traveller.

 ### A11.
 The Ship

    This room is enclosed in metal, it seems to be part of a craft that has crashed on top of a hallway in this structure.
 On the walls there are display panels with blinking lights and moving dials.

   This room contains a giant screen that displays a field of stars.
 You can see lines drawn to one of the dots and labelled in a language you've never seen.
 There also appears to be a some numbers flashing and the counter is blinking red.
-  On the center throne, sits an old man, who welcomes you.
+  In the captain's chair, sits an old man, who welcomes you.

 #### The traveller
 Once the battle begins, the ship will take off in 4 rounds.
 Whether the traveller is alive or not, after 4 rounds, the